gusztavvargadr/packer/README.md

 ### Operating systems

-The following boxes be used for generic expirments on the respective platforms.
+The following boxes can be used for generic expirments on the respective platforms.

 The boxes contain the core operating system with the minimum configuration required to make Vagrant work, and some of the commonly used tools installed and options configured for easier provisioning.
 All the other boxes below are based on these configurations as well.